What is 'presenteeism'?

 'Presenteeism' is the term given when sick workers come to work, work at levels that are less than optimal, and risk infecting others.

 It is always assumed that absenteeism is a big problem for workplaces - but in fact, presenteeism can be a bigger problem.
 In 2014 it was calculated that absenteeism accounts for approximately $6 billion in lost productivity in Australia each year.
 The cost of presenteeism, on the other hand, was estimated to cost business about $25 billion each year.

 There is a tendency to 'soldier on' and struggle in to work no matter how sick someone is: advertisers have picked this up and promote medications which, while helping with symptoms, do nothing to address the causes of illness.
-Workers who go in to work 'doped up' on cold and flu tablets are still infectious.
+Workers who go in to work after taking cold and flu medications are still infectious.

 The best way to increase protection against influenza (the 'flu'), for example, is to be vaccinated.
 This is an issue HSRs should consider raising with their employers - particularly those who represent workers whose work means they come into contact with the general public or students and are at a higher risk of catching the flu.
-The government-funded flu vaccine was to be available from 20 April, a month later than most years, as the vaccine has been reformulated to cover a new strain of flu.
+The government-funded flu vaccine is usually available from about April.

-When this occurs, it means that even if someone got a flu shot the year before, they need to get one again.
-This is also because, apart from the new strains of viruses, immunity from the vaccine only lasts a short time and it is important to have a high number of antibodies circulating in our bodies to protect us from the flu.
+You should get the flu shot every year because the flu virus is constantly changing.
+Every year, the flu vaccine changes to match the flu virus, so it protects against the flu strains which are most likely to be around during that winter.
+Also, apart from the new strains of viruses, immunity from the vaccine only lasts a short time and it is important to have a high number of antibodies circulating in our bodies to protect us from the flu.

 Flu vaccinations can be organised through various (local) medical services.